 Disabilities, Learning Challenges, and Educational Tips

-Managing a classroom with students who have Sensory Processing Disorder (SPD) requires a thoughtful approach to ensure a supportive and inclusive learning environment.
+Managing a classroom with SPD students requires a thoughtful approach to ensure a supportive and inclusive learning environment.
 Here are some strategies to help:

 Create a Sensory-Friendly Classroom